HGVSnomenclature/VarNomen/HVNC.md

 ## HGVS Variant Nomenclature Committee (HVNC)

 The HGVS Variant Nomenclature Committee (HVNC) is authorised by the [Human Genome Organisation (HUGO)](https://www.hugo-international.org){:target="\_blank"}, a working group of the [HUGO Nomenclature Standards Committee](https://www.hugo-international.org/standards){:target="\_blank"}, with administrative support of the HUGO office.
 Activities of the HVNC follow the committee's Terms of Reference with new members being appointed every two years for a four-year term.
-HVNC members should together represent all interested communities, including gene/disease specific database curators, central repositories, clinical geneticists, commercial diagnostic laboratories, bioinformaticians, scientific journals, etc.
+HVNC members should together represent all interested communities, including gene/disease specific database curators, central repositories, clinical geneticists, commercial diagnostic laboratories, bioinformaticians, scientific journals, etc.  The HVNC is the successor of the HGVS nomenclature Sequence Variant Description Working Group (SVD-WG), initiated by the [Human Variome Project](https://www.humanvariomeproject.org/sdp/wg04-sequence-variant-description-committee.html){:target="\_blank"}.

 ### **Task**